Forgive: to grant pardon to (a person).

 I did not trust easily and still to this day tend to pull back and observe rather than trust fully.

 Therapy helped if you can imagine a non trusting person sitting in a room with a person who is asking them ‘to trust’.
+It was one of the most difficult things for me to learn.

 After going through a half dozen counselors I found one who understood my thought process and who also understood that cautious trust was what I had to have near me at all times.

-He understood that he could not just say to me ‘Trust me’ he had to prove to me he was trustworthy
+He understood that he could not just say to me ‘Trust me’ he had to prove to me he was trustworthy.

 He was very patient and understanding.